sguox002/leetcode/leetcode-all.md

 O(mn) complexity.
 need get familiar with this and know the variations equivalent to LCS.

+<<-1092	Shortest Common Supersequence     		52.5%	Hard
+two strings, return the shortest common supersequence.
+idea: find the LCS and only incorporate one copy of it.
+->>

 <<-1143. longest common subsequence
 two strings.
 very typical dp problem.